leonardovcl/leonardovcl/README.md

 - 👯 I’m looking to collaborate on backend software engineering projects

-- 🤔 I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).

-- 💬 Talk to me about freelancing opportunities in data science and software engineering I'm happy to collaborate on any web development or data science project

-- :star: Fun fact: I keep night shift swithed on at all times

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
+I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).

 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+Talk to me about freelancing opportunities in data science and software engineering

+- :star: Fun fact: I keep night shift swithed on at all times

 - ⚡ Fun fact: ...

 📫 How to reach me: